mangapress/mangapress/README.md

 WARNING: Last/Comic Archive page functionality has been changed.
 Please back up, and perform tests in a development environment before upgrading.

-WARNING: Child themes have been pulled from the plugin.
-These themes are now available for download here: https://manga-press.com/download/themes/.
-If you are using these themes, please move them to the `wp-content/themes` directory before upgrading.
+WARNING: Child themes have been pulled from the plugin and are no longer being maintained.

 ## Changelog
 ### 4.0.0